Colin Archer: Sailing ships

-Archer also designed several three-masted barques 135–155 feet that were used for building seven sailing ships in Arendal 1875-1886 and one in Grimstad in 1887, both towns on the south coast.
+Archer also designed several three-masted barques 135–155 feet that were used for building seven sailing ships in Arendal 1875–1886 and one in Grimstad in 1887, both towns on the south coast.
 Archer's shipyard also performed repair work and especially conversion and outfitting for polar expeditions.

 The brigantine Leon; ship and model boat

 Leon was built 1878–1880 for Herlofson brothers in Arendal.
 The Herlofsons were a sailing and ship owning family, and Leon remained in the family's ownership until 1894.
 Leon then changed hands several times among various Norwegian owners.
-Leon was always rigged as Brigantine, but in Norway this rig is called "Skonnertbrigg" and most often shorted to schooner, which has led authors to believe she was re-rigged, but she was not.
-In late autumn 1915 she developed a serious leak while on a voyage in the North Sea from Granton to Porsgrunn with coal, and was abandoned.
+Leon was always rigged as a brigantine, but in Norway this rig is termed "Skonnertbrigg" and most often abbreviated to schooner, which has caused authors to believe the boat was re-rigged, but it was not.
+During late autumn of 1915 it developed a serious leak while on a voyage in the North Sea from Granton to Porsgrunn with coal, and was abandoned.

-The plans for Leon were reproduced by Harold A. Underhill in 1958 in his book Plank-On-Frame Models and Scale Masting and Rigging, vol. I. Many Leon models exist around the world, including one at Royal Museums Greenwich.
+The plans for Leon were reproduced by Harold A. Underhill in 1958 in his book Plank-On-Frame Models and Scale Masting and Rigging, vol. I. Many models of Leon exist around the world, including one at Royal Museums Greenwich.

 Polar ships

-The most notable single ship built by Colin Archer was the Fram, used by Fridtjof Nansen in his expedition attempt to the North Pole 1893-96 and by Roald Amundsen's 1911 historic expedition as the first to the South Pole.
+The most notable single ship built by Colin Archer was the Fram, used by Fridtjof Nansen in his expedition attempt to the North Pole 1893–1896 and by Roald Amundsen's 1911 historic expedition as the first to the South Pole.
 Fram is now preserved in the Fram Museum on Bygdøy, Oslo, Norway.

 In 1886 the 3-masted bark Pollux seal and whaling ship was built to Colin Archer's design in Arendal.
-In 1897 she was bought by Carsten Borchgrevink, taken to Archer's yard, and fitted out for polar expeditions.
-Renamed Southern Cross she sailed to Antarctica 1898-1900, where Borchrevivk made important discoveries and was the first man to step on land on Antarctica.
-Information from this expedition was later used by Roald Amundsen for his expedition to the south pole.
+In 1897 it was bought by Carsten Borchgrevink, taken to Archer's yard, and fitted out for polar expeditions.
+Renamed Southern Cross it was sailed to Antarctica during 1898–1900 (the Southern Cross Expedition), where Borchgrevink made important discoveries and was the first man to step on land on the mainland of Antarctica.
+Information from this expedition was later used by Roald Amundsen for his expedition to the South Pole.

 In 1898 the Italian prince and explorer Prince Luigi Amedeo, Duke of the Abruzzi wanted to do polar expeditions.
 He travelled to Norway and consulted the famous polar explorer Fridtjof Nansen.
-In 1899 Amedo bought the former whaling vessel Jason, renamed her Stella Polare and took her to Colin Archer's shipyard.
+In 1899 Amedo bought the former whaling vessel Jason, renamed it Stella Polare and took it to Colin Archer's shipyard.
 The interior was stripped out and new beams, diagonals and knees heavily strengthened the ship.
-Amedo set off in June 1899 and Stella Polare had hard time but survived thanks to Archer's work.
+Amedo set off in June 1899 and Stella Polare had a difficult time but survived thanks to Archer's work.

 In 1899, Archer also fitted Zarya for the Russian polar expedition of 1900–02.
 Zarya was strengthened with internal frames and beams, and deckhouses were added.
 The rig was changed to barkentine (square sail on foremast only).
 In October 1899 the ship was certified by Norwegian authorities for a three-year expedition in the Arctic.